e-picas/drumgizmo-kits-generator/README.md

 The following "special" options can be used to manage process output and run:

 -  `-h` / `--help`: read the application documentation
--  `-v` / `--verbose`: increase process verbosity with some debugging informations
+-  `-v` / `--verbose`: increase process verbosity with some debugging information
--  `-x` / `--dry-run`: output the run data (options & audio samples found) but do not actually process the run - this can be used for validation.
+-  `-x` / `--dry-run`: output the run data (options & audio samples found) but do not actually process the run - this can be used for validation
 -  `-V` / `--app-version`: show the application version number and exit

 #### Options